Clare Haycock MBACP Dip. Integrative Counselling. Accred Infant Loss Foundation

 Through experience of the Health Sector and working in a G.P practice, I have gained knowledge and understanding with clients from different backgrounds, religion, age, gender, and sexuality; helping clients with a range of serious and distressing issues from health anxiety to child abuse, from suicidal ideation to bereavement.

 I started my training in 2014, gaining knowledge and skills particularly in child loss and bereavement after completing my accreditation with the Foundation for Infant Loss.
-I went on to further my career by training in complex trauma with Zest for Life Training Services.
+I went on to further my career by training in 'Complex Trauma and Child Sexual Abuse' with Zest for Life Training Services.
+I continue to develop my training and knowledge in the area of Trauma as I believe that everyone has suffered a trauma at some point in their life.

 Training, qualifications & experience